 Students wishing to be considered for graduation with honors should apply to the director of undergraduate studies by September 15 for those who are graduating in May or August, or by January 15 for those who are graduating in December.

-For the first two years, all majors have a primary academic advisor in Steele Building.
+For the first two years all majors have a primary academic advisor in Steele Building.
 Students are strongly encouraged to meet regularly with their advisor and review their Tar Heel Tracker each semester.
-If a student has questions that their advisor cannot answer, they can schedule an appointment with the department’s director of undergraduate studies.
+Students who have questions that their advisor cannot answer can schedule an appointment with the department's director of undergraduate studies.

 In the spring of sophomore year, all majors will be assigned to a biomedical engineering faculty advisor.
 From this point onward, students are required to meet with their departmental advisor every semester in order to get cleared to register for classes.

 Further information on courses, undergraduate research opportunities, the honors program, careers, and graduate schools may be obtained from the department's Web site.

 Student organizations include the BME club.
 This is an official UNCChapel Hill club that organizes speakers, outreach to industry and medical school, and mentoring, among other activities.